 What is a Credit Score?

 A credit score is a number that is generated based on your credit behaviors.
 It predicts the likelihood of paying your creditors back on time.
 Your credit behaviors are things like your history of paying your bills on time, and how much money you owe.
-One of the most commonly used types of credit scores is FICO®, which we explain more about on our FICO Score page.

 What Does it Mean if I'm Told I Have Bad Credit?